Foraminotomy for spinal stenosis

-The opening between vertebrae in which nerves leave the spine and extend to other parts of your body is called the invertebral foramen.
-This area can be compressed, or squeezed, by bones, discs, or scar tissue, resulting in pain.
-To learn more about spinal stenosis causes, symptoms and treatment options, visit our spinal stenosis diagnosis and spinal stenosis treatments pages.
+The opening between vertebrae where nerves leave the spinal column and extend to other parts of your body is called the foramen.
+This area can be narrowed by conditions like an arthritic bone spur or herniated disc material, resulting in severe nerve compression pain.
+To learn more about spinal stenosis — which is narrowing of the spine — causes, symptoms and treatment options, visit our spinal stenosis diagnosis and spinal stenosis treatments pages.

-A foraminotomy can relieve pressure on your compressed spinal nerves and their roots.
-If your pain is severely limiting your activities such as the ability to run errands, work, or play sports – and your symptoms have persisted for months or years – you may want to consider surgery.
+A foraminotomy is a decompression surgery that can relieve pressure on compressed spinal nerves and nerve roots.
+If your pain is severely limiting activities — like running errands, your job or time with family — and your symptoms have continued after months of conservative treatment as prescribed by your physician, you may want to consider surgery.

 - Is minimally invasive

 - Is performed in a comfortable, outpatient setting

 - Offers a shorter recovery time^ compared to traditional open spine procedures

 At Laser Spine Institute, we use minimally invasive, outpatient techniques to perform our foraminotomy procedures.
 If you would like a no-cost review* of your MRI, or if you would like to learn more about whether you are a candidate for our procedures, contact us today.